dylanrh2/Illumio-Assessment/README.md

 - Python 3.x
 - The following Python modules:
   - `csv`
-  - `collections`
+  - `collections` from `defaultdict`

 ## Files

-- `input.csv`: A file containing flow log data (version 2 only).
+- `input.txt`: A file containing flow log data (version 2 only).
 - `lookup_table.csv`: A CSV file defining the `dstport`, `protocol`, and `tag` mappings.
 - `main.py`: The main Python script that runs the program.

 ## Usage

 1. **Prepare the input files**:
-   - Ensure `input.csv` contains your flow logs in the specified format.
+   - Ensure `input.txt` contains your flow logs in the specified format.
    - Ensure `lookup_table.csv` contains the correct mappings for `dstport`, `protocol`, and `tag`.

 2. **Run the Program**: